By Shandor Remete

 By observing the appearance and formation of language and the four locations and stages of its systematic manifestation, one gains a good view of the practices of pranayama, since the science of sahita kumbhaka also consists of four corresponding stages: puraka, antara kumbhaka, rechaka, and bahya kumbhaka.
 Together with the application of the three bandhas, these give us the key to the beyond.

 Guruji’s two hints have disclosed for me the secrets for the development of skillful and sensitive means without recourse to any of this terminology.
 All was contained in the simplicity of “pranayama is done with the ears.”

 Guruji, I have never swerved from what you have taught me.
 I have taken the practical with the hints and worked it quietly over the years.
 I thank you for showing me the corridors to heaven, and may the gods give you a safe passage to the world where all the great yogis still roam.

 With my deepest reverence and love for what you have given me, a debt that can never be repaid, Shandor Remete (Sundernath).

 Shandor Remete (Sundernath) has been practicing yoga since the age of six and is the founder of Shadow Yoga.
 For more than four decades, through his practice and study, he has researched the common principles shared by yoga, the martial arts, and the ayurvedic and siddha systems of medicine.
-He runs courses and workshops in Europe, Russia, Israel, Asia, the United States, New Zealand, and Australia.
+Based in Australia, he facilitates courses and workshops here, in Europe, Russia, Israel, Asia, the United States, and New Zealand.